Melvyn Eyres FLCSP (Phys)

 Melvyn was honoured and delighted to be given a fellowship of the LCSP Register in 1995 and was elected to the Governing Council the same year.

-When not working or attending meetings Melvyn enjoys Clay pigeon shooting, keeping fit, Caribbean holidays and spending time on his friend’s farm in Devon.
+When not working or attending meetings Melvyn enjoys keeping fit, tending his allotment and Cruising holidays with his wife Karen.